Jack Bishop

-Jack Bishop is an American celebrity chef and food author whose specialty is Italian cuisine.
+Jack Bishop is an American celebrity chef and food author whose specialty is Italian cuisine and vegetarian cooking.
 He is the chief creative officer of America's Test Kitchen on PBS.

 Personal life

 Bishop studied cooking in Florence, Italy.
 He graduated from Mountain Lakes High School, New Jersey and considers Mountain Lakes his hometown.
 His mother first taught him to cook at home when he was 12 years old, as she worked late hours and his father was not a very good cook.
 He lives in Sag Harbor, New York, with his food-writer wife Lauren Chattman and their two daughters.
 Bishop is a decade-long member of his local community farm.

 Career

 In 1988, Jack Bishop started working at Cook's Magazine and collaborated on the launch of Cook's Illustrated in 1993.
 During his tenure with Cook's, he established tasting conventions later used at America's Test Kitchen.
 Bishop edited The Best Recipe (1999), co-directed Cook's Country magazine in 2005, and became a cast member of America’s Test Kitchen and Cook’s Country on PBS, hosting the Testing Lab segments and serving as an executive producer.
 Jack also regularly appears on Today (NBC).
+A Year in a Vegetarian Kitchen was nominated for a James Beard Foundation Award (Vegetarian) in 2005.